Compliance and enforcement

 What is an infringement?

-An infringement notice is a written allegation that a person has committed a specific offence that offers the alleged offender the option of payment of a modified penalty to dispose of the matter.
+An infringement notice is a written allegation that a person has committed a specific offence.
+It offers the alleged offender the option of payment of a modified penalty to dispose of the matter.
 Paying an infringement is not an admission of guilt and no criminal conviction is recorded.

 When can the Department of Water issue an infringement?

-- the department has sufficient evidence that an offence has been committed
+- we have sufficient evidence that an offence has been committed

-- the alleged offence is one that can be dealt with by an infringement notice, and
+- the alleged offence is one that can be dealt with by an infringement notice

 - it is believed that the offence was committed within the relevant timeframe for issuing notices.